We will be your extended family and support.

 Helen has been with the agency since 2005.
 Helen brought with her a wealth of experience of working in a voluntary fostering agency, Shropshire local authority (Child Protection and Trading Standards) and an independent fostering agency in Shropshire.
 Helen is also Panel Administrator and responsibility for all aspects of facilitating the foster panel.

-Ben completed his second practice placement as a social work student, with the agency, joining the agency full time in April 2012.
-Ben has eight years experience of working for a Local Authority residential service and developed from the role of residential worker to senior of a residential team.
+Ben completed his second practice placement as a social work student, with the agency, joining full time, as a Supervising Social Worker in April 2012.
+Prior to this Ben has eight years experience of working for a Local Authority Residential Service and developed from the role of residential worker to senior of a residential team.

 Aileen joined Sunflower Fostering in January 2014.
-Aileen completed a placement with another independent foster agency whilst completing her Degree.
-Aileen has previous experience of working with substance misuse, mental health and family disputes.
+Whilst completing her degree, Aileen completed a placement with another independent foster agency.
+Aileen qualified in June 2013 and then went onto gain experience working with Substance Misuse, Mental Health and Family Disputes.

 Natasha has taught gymnastics to children and young people from the ages of 2 up to 14 years.